Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Weak corrector theory

 \subsection{Weak bounds on periodized correctors}

 The following result states that the weak corrector estimates of Theorem~\ref{th:weak-cor} hold for periodized correctors uniformly with respect to the period.
-The argument is as follows: to estimate weak expressions like $\expec{X_L\varphi_L^n}$, since the corrector $\varphi^n_L$ roughly takes the form $[(-\nabla\cdot\Aa_L\nabla)^{-1}\nabla\cdot]^{n}\Aa_L$, we may migrate half of the iterated heterogeneous Riesz transforms $(-\nabla\cdot\Aa_L\nabla)^{-1}\nabla\cdot$ to the test function $X_L$, so that in the end we only need strong $\Ld^2$ estimates on $\varphi^{m}_L$ for $m\le\frac n2$, which then allows to define twice as many weak correctors.
-We already mentioned this useful symmetrization trick in a related work with Otto~\cite[Remark~2.5]{DO1}; see also~\cite[Theorem~3.5]{Pouch-19}.
+The argument is as follows: to estimate weak expressions like $\expec{X_L\varphi_L^n}$, since the corrector $\varphi^n_L$ roughly takes the form $[(-\nabla\cdot\Aa_L\nabla)^{-1}\nabla]^{n}\Aa_L$, we may migrate half of the iterated heterogeneous Riesz operators $(-\nabla\cdot\Aa_L\nabla)^{-1}\nabla$ to the test function $X_L$, so that in the end we only need strong $\Ld^2$ estimates on $\varphi^{m}_L$ for $m\le\frac n2$, which then allows to define twice as many weak correctors.
+We already mentioned this symmetrization trick in a related work with Otto~\cite[Remark~2.5]{DO1} (see also~\cite[Theorem~3.5]{Pouch-19}), but this is the first time that it really plays a key role.

-\begin{prop}[Weak bounds on periodized correctors]$ $ \begin{enumerate}[(i)] \item \emph{Weak corrector estimates:} for all $1\le n<d$, $X_L\in\Sc(\Omega_L)$, $r<\frac dn$, and $\delta>0$,
+\begin{prop}[Weak bounds on periodized correctors]$ $ \begin{enumerate}[(i)] \item \emph{Weak corrector estimates:} for all $1\le n<d$, $X_L\in\Sc(\Omega)$, $r<\frac dn$, and $\delta>0$,

-and at critical order~$n=d$, for all $X_L\in\Sc(\Omega_L)$, $r<\frac{d}{d-\eta}$, and $\eta,\delta>0$,
+and at critical order~$n=d$, for all $X_L\in\Sc(\Omega)$, $\eta,\delta>0$, and $r<\frac{d}{d-\eta}$,

-\item \emph{Weak fluctuation scaling:} for all $1\le n\le d$, $X_L\in\Sc(\Omega_L)$, $g\in C^\infty_\per(Q_L)$, $p,r$ with \mbox{$\frac1p+\frac1r>1+\frac{n-1}d$}, and~$\delta>0$,
+\item \emph{Weak fluctuation scaling:} for all $1\le n\le d$, $X_L\in\Sc(\Omega)$, $g\in C^\infty_\per(Q_L)$, $p,r$ with \mbox{$\frac1p+\frac1r>1+\frac{n-1}d$}, and~$\delta>0$,

-\end{enumerate} For~$n\le\ell=\lceil\frac d2\rceil$, the space $\Ld^{2+\delta}(\Omega_L)$ can be replaced by $\Ld^{1+\delta}(\Omega_L)$ in these estimates. \end{prop}
+\end{enumerate} For~$n\le\ell=\lceil\frac d2\rceil$, the space $\Ld^{2+\delta}(\Omega)$ can be replaced by $\Ld^{1+\delta}(\Omega)$ in these estimates. \end{prop}

-\begin{proof} We split the proof into five steps.
+\begin{proof} We split the proof into six steps.